Disclaimer: Batman doesn't belong to me. ^..^

-Whilst this was happening in the corner of my eye, the Batman's sidekick had begun circling me, sizing me up.
-I turned to face him the whole time, fingers drumming on my cane.
+While this occurred in the corner of my eye, the Batman's sidekick had begun circling me, sizing me up.
+I turned to face him, fingers drumming on my cane.
 I too had some straws of fear gas tucked in my boot, but I doubted an attack with them would be a surprise now.

 Robin came at me, a blur of garish yellows and reds and greens.
 I ducked his first strike, jamming my cane between his legs and sending him sprawling to the ground.
 After that, I wasn't so lucky.
 I had no idea how to fight, or how to defend myself when he bounced right back up.